Apostles’ Travels to Central and South America: Unveiling the Uncharted Territories

 If Thomas did indeed travel to Central and South America, his journey would have been fraught with challenges and hardships.
 He would have crossed vast oceans, navigated treacherous jungles, and encountered unknown cultures and languages.
 The lack of written records from his expedition makes it difficult to reconstruct the exact route he took.

-Read More Do you need a passport to travel to south america
+Read More How to travel by bus in south america

 Some scholars speculate that Thomas may have sailed west from the coast of Africa, reaching South America first.
 He could have then traveled northward along the Andes Mountains, eventually reaching Central America.
 Alternatively, he may have traveled east from Asia, following the trade routes to the Pacific coast of South America.